elptacek/gasas/README.md

 You will be redirected back to the Create service account screen.
 Click CREATE.

 This will create and download a credentials file in JSON.
 Give it a name (eg, credsfile.json) Guard this thing as if your life depends on it because you won't be able to get another creds file with a private key in it.
-You will have to start over from step 4.
+You will have to start over.
 Good luck.
 Once you have downloaded this file (which, btw, you should never, ever display publicly under any circumstances), click DONE.

 ## Authorize this service account to access scopes